PraxiumX/prasword/readme.md

 # Prasword - Password Manager

-A secure, local password manager built with Python and PySide6, featuring KeePassXC-like interface with encrypted database storage.
+A secure, local or self-hosted postgresql password manager built with Python and PySide6, featuring KeePassXC-like interface with encrypted database storage.

 ## Features